xt0fer/SolnZipRISC1/README.md

 .EQ Zero 0
 .EQ OneHundred 100
 ```

-(but I am not sure we need this quite yet. nor whether the assembler will resolve the symbol correctly)
+(but I am not sure we need this yet. nor whether the assembler will resolve the symbol correctly. needs to be debugged.)

 ### not yet implemented

+These are left as an exercise.

 .HS hex string of bytes